harness/developer-hub/release-notes/cloud-cost-management.md

 #### Fixed issues

-- Fixed intermittent issues which resulted in failure in S3 data sync and data ingestion for seamless and on-time updation of data.
+- Fixed intermittent issues which resulted in failure in S3 data sync and data ingestion for seamless and on-time updating of data.
 [CCM-14988]

 ### Version 1.9.5